Agriculture

 Top Agro-Based Industries - Agri Input Industry

 The agriculture input industry is another important Agro-based industry of India.
 These are the external resources used to promote the overall crop and livestock production.
-The use of machineries, tractors, fertilizer and pesticides, seed processing inputs all are essential part of the agricultural practices.
+The use of machinery, tractors, fertilizer and pesticides, and seed processing inputs all are essential part of the agricultural practices.
+India’s Agri-inputs market alone boasts a significant 44 billion dollars valuation, driven by over 5 lakh agri-input retailers serving as vital sources for farmers.

 What are the Top 10 Agriculture Companies in India?